thespacedoctor/fundamentals/README.md

 Installation
 ============

-The easiest way to install fundamentals us to use `pip`:
+The easiest way to install fundamentals is to use `pip`:

     pip install fundamentals